MicrosoftDocs/cpp-docs/docs/dotnet/adapter-stl-clr.md

 ### Remarks

-The type is a synonym for the template parameter *Value*, if present in the specialization; otherwise it is a synonym for `System::Object^`.
+The type is a synonym for the template parameter *`Value`*, if present in the specialization; otherwise it's a synonym for `System::Object^`.

 ### Example